African Safari Tours, Tanzania Safaris, Luxury African Safaris, Kilimanjaro Climb, Zanzibar Vacation holidays

 Gazelle vs impala

-The main difference between a gazelle and an impala is that gazelles are a group of related antelope, while impalas are antelopes but don’t belong to the large taxonomic group known as gazelles.
+The main difference between a gazelle and an impala is that gazelles are a group of related antelopes, while impalas are antelopes but don’t belong to the large taxonomic group known as gazelles.
 Gazelles and impalas are two animals that most people can recognize right away.

-Gazelle vs impala speed
+Gazelle vs Impala speed

 Antelope Gazelles: Speed demons of the plains, leaping over danger at 40 mph.
 Gazelles dance in a blur, twisting and turning, leaving predators breathless in their dust.